CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

     ![](./media/ss-75.png)

-1. Open Azure Portal which is opened previously,navigate to your resource group, from the resource list, select **agent-<inject key="DeploymentID" enableCopy="false"/>** AI foundry resource.
+1. Open Azure Portal which is opened previously,navigate to your resource group, from the resource list, select **agent-<inject key="DeploymentID" enableCopy="false"/>** Microsoft Foundry resource.

     ![](./media/upimg-1.png)

-1. In the next pane, click on **Go to Azure AI Foundry portal**. you will now be navigated to AI Foundry portal.
+1. In the next pane, click on **Go to Microsoft Foundry portal**. you will now be navigated to Microsoft Foundry portal.

     ![](./media/updimg-2.png)

-1. Once navigated to AI Foundry Portal, select **Agents (1)** from the left menu you will see all the agents got registered in the AI Foundry portal.
+1. Once navigated to Microsoft Foundry Portal, select **Agents (1)** from the left menu you will see all the agents got registered in the Microsoft Foundry portal.

     ![](./media/upimg-9.png)

-    >As part of using the Microsoft Agent Framework, the agents are designed to operate within either local or cloud-hosted environments, managed programmatically through the SDK rather than the Azure AI Foundry portal UI.
+    >As part of using the Microsoft Agent Framework, the agents are designed to operate within either local or cloud-hosted environments, managed programmatically through the SDK rather than the Microsoft Foundry portal UI.
 Once deployed, these agents persist within the Foundry-managed environment and continue to run as services.

     >From the next exercises onward, you will continue working locally to configure observability, monitoring, and tracing features — enabling you to visualize, analyze, and govern the behavior of these agents as they operate in the cloud.

 ## Summary

-In this exercise, you successfully deployed your locally built multi-agent system into the Azure AI Foundry Agent Service.
+In this exercise, you successfully deployed your locally built multi-agent system into the Microsoft Foundry Agent Service.